eadsjr/pgdoc/docs/CRUD_Examples.md

 rv = await pgdoc.store( docType, myDoc )
 ```

-Though `pg-doc` will attempt to error out should you pass it anything too suspicious, it is ultimately your responsibility to ensure that broken or malicious data isn't hi-jacking your server or being passed through to the database.
+Though `pgdoc` will attempt to error out should you pass it anything too suspicious, it is ultimately your responsibility to ensure that broken or malicious data isn't hi-jacking your server or being passed through to the database.

 This string method is useful if you need some template JSON that will be reused often.
 You can embed dynamic information in it pretty easily.